syntax-syndicate/codegate-docs/docs/about/faq.md

 No, CodeGate works _with_ your AI code assistant, as a local intermediary between your client and the LLM it's communicating with.

-### Does CodeGate work with any plugins other than Copilot and Continue?
+### Does CodeGate work with any other IDE plugins or coding assistants?

-Currently, CodeGate works with GitHub Copilot and Continue.
 We are actively exploring additional integrations based on user feedback.
+[Join the community on Discord](https://discord.gg/stacklok) to let us know about your favorite AI coding tool!